How Early Can You Bake a Cake Before Decorating

 READ

-Birch Bark Cake Decorating
+Cake Decorating Machine

 If you’re looking to store your cakes for a longer period, consider refrigerating them.
 Place the cooled cakes in airtight containers or wrap them in plastic wrap before placing them in the refrigerator.
 While refrigeration can help extend the shelf life of your cakes, be cautious as some cakes can become dry when stored for an extended period in the fridge.
 It’s best to consume refrigerated cakes within 2-3 days.